omarabid/Self-Hosted-WordPress-Plugin-repository/README.md

 For integration with Composer, please use [wp-autoupdate](https://github.com/wpplex/wp-autoupdate)

-## How to use
+## Quick Start

-1) Place the wp_autoupdate.php file somewhere in your plugin directory.
+1) Place the wp_autoupdate.php file somewhere in your plugin directory and require it.
 ```php
 require_once( 'wp_autoupdate.php' );
 ```